Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 \subsubsection{Low Temperature Limit}

 Here, we consider the low temperature (large $\beta$) limit.
-Focusing first on the neutral case with $\beta\mu=y=0$, see eq.~\eqref{eq:quinoa}, and taking $x=\beta m \gg 1$, gives the uncharged TFD at low temperatures, which was already treated in \cite{TFD}, see eq.~(208) there,
+Focusing first on the neutral case with $\mu=0$, and taking $\beta m \gg 1$, gives the uncharged TFD at low temperatures, which was already treated in \cite{TFD}, see eq.~(208) there,